rmzetti/hover-exec/test/basic_tests.md

 ```output
 the meaning of life:  42
 ```

-A brief note (see later) that `hover-exec` *quickmath* is enabled also - just type a math expression inside single backticks and end with `=`, eg. `7*7-7=`.
-Hovering over the expression will show the answer (using *mathjs evaluate*).
-Clicking the answer will copy it to the clipboard.

 The right hand `[delete block]` option will delete the code block (`ctrl-z` if it's an accident!)